team0xC/clamp/encryption snippets/readme.md

 #### Caesar cipher

 A substitution cipher that offsets the character by 3, althouh tt is often used for cipher disks that use any offset.
 Flexibility is offers because the offset can be varied and the cipher disk loops around to the start.
-Commonly used as ROT13.
+Commonly used as ROT13 which is the involutory variant.

     ABCDEFGHIJLKMNOPQRSTUVWXYZ
     DEFGHIJKLMNOPQRSTUVWXYZABC